-Required Component Suggested Considerations Policies and procedures to ensure computing devices will be made available to How will the district ensure that all students have access to a computing device? • All students are assigned 1:1 device via the Help Desk.
-Students without internet connectivity will be assigned to a hot spot. or other means by which students will participate How will the district disseminate computing devices to students? synchronous instruction. §155.17(c)(1)(xxi)(a) In the event of an emergency closure, devices for students who do not have them at home will be available for parent pickup or 3.00(0)(1)(00.)(0) transportation from the Main office.
+Required Component Suggested Considerations Policies and procedures to ensure computing devices will be made available to students How will the district ensure that all students have access to a computing device? • All students are assigned 1:1 deviceBy their program Students without internet connectivity will be assigned to a hot spot. or other means by which students will participate in How will the district disseminate computing devices to students? synchronous instruction. §155.17(c)(1)(xxi)(a) In the event of an emergency closure, devices for students who do not have them at home will be available for parent pickup or transportation from the Main office. §155.1/(c)(1)(xxi)(a) transportation from the Main office.